seenons/seenons-be-assignment/README.md

 ## Data Model Representation

+### Service Provider

-A Service Provider can be described as
+A Service Provider can be described as:
 A business that can perform a collection of waste for specific streams at specific dates

-### Service Provider

 | id  |      name      |                 address                 | covered streams |
 | :-: | :------------: | :-------------------------------------: | :-------------: |